irmen/Tale/docs/source/index.rst

 ---------------
 Install tale, preferably using ``pip install tale``.
 You can also download the source, and then execute ``python setup.py install``.

 Tale requires the  `appdirs <http://pypi.python.org/pypi/appdirs/>`_ library to sensibly store data files such as savegames.

 It requires the  `smartypants <http://pypi.python.org/pypi/smartypants/>`_ library to print out nicely formatted quotes and dashes.
-This is not used by default on windows when you're using the plain console interface, because the windows console needs some user tweaking to be able to display this correctly (you need to ``chcp 1252`` and you have to use a unicode console font instead of the default)

-On Windows, it requires the  `colorama <http://pypi.python.org/pypi/colorama/>`_ library to print out text accents (bold, bright, underlined, reversevideo etc).
+It requires the  `colorama <http://pypi.python.org/pypi/colorama/>`_ library to print out text accents (bold, bright, underlined, reversevideo etc).

-This library is not needed on other operating systems.
+It requires the `serpent <http://pypi.python.org/pypi/serpent/>`_ library to be able to save and load game data (savegames).

+(All of these libraries should be installed automatically if you use pip to install tale itself)

+Optionally, you can install the `prompt_toolkit <https://pypi.python.org/pypi/prompt_toolkit/>`_ library for a nicer console text interface experience, but this one is not strictly required to be able to run.

 After all that, you'll need a story to run it on (tale by itself doesn't do anything, it's only a framework to build games with).